-The hamlet of Arctic Bay is known as Ikpiarjuk1 in Inuktitut.
-The Inuktitut name means "pocket", which refers to the way the hamlet is nestled between tall hills.
-The community is located on the north shore of Adams Sound, off the coast of Admiralty Inlet on northern Baffin Island.
+E7-1865 J. Okalik Eegeesiak President Qikiqtani Inuit Association Iqaluit, Nunavut 2013 he hamlet of Arctic Bay is also known as Ikpiarjuk, meaning pocket, which refers to the way in which it is nestled between tall hills.
+It is located on the north shore of Adams Sound, off the coast of Admiralty Inlet on northern Baffin Island.
 King George V Mountain, located a couple of kilometres east, is a predominant feature in the landscape.
-People call the region Tununirusiq, which refers to the big mountain in front of Arctic Bay that faces south.
+People call the region Tununirusiq, meaning that there is a big mountain in front of Arctic Bay that is facing south.
 The people of the region call themselves Tununirusirmiut.

 Traditionally, Arctic Bay was of secondary importance to the region's Inuit and remained largely uninhabited until the Hudson's Bay Company (HBC) established a post at Arctic Bay in 1936.
-At the same time, the government moved several Inuit families to the Arctic Bay area from Kinngait, Pangnirtung, and Pond Inlet.
-Over the following decades Arctic Bay increased in number of residents but remained largely a qallunaat enclave.
-The majority of Tununirusirmiut continued to live on the land, only travelling to Arctic Bay for supplies when the annual ship arrived, for medical attention, or for trade and other settlement activities.
+At the same time, the federal government moved several Inuit families to the Arctic Bay area from Cape Dorset, Pangnirtung, and Pond Inlet.
+Over the following decades Arctic Bay grew, but remained largely a Qallunaat enclave.
+The majority of Tununirusirmiut continued to live in traditional ilagiit nunagivaktangit, only travelling to Arctic Bay for supplies when the annual ship arrived, for medical attention, or for trade and other settlement activities.